 The Carlson School of Management provides an excellent educational experience for a great value.
-Carlson School students enjoy strong student support services, a career center and education abroad office dedicated to business students, professional academic advisers, and on-site IT support.
-In 2008, we opened a new state-of-the art facility, Hanson Hall.
+You will have access to strong student support services, a dedicated career center and education abroad office, professional academic advisers, on-site IT support, and much more at a moderate cost.

 Each college at the University has their own fee structure.
 The collegiate fee at the Carlson School of Management supports the following programs and student services:

 - Business Career Center coaching and programmatic services

 - Local and national business development for internship and placement opportunities